cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 The operator is designed to manage a PostgreSQL cluster with a single database.
-The operator transparently manages access to the database through two Kubernetes services automatically provisioned and managed for read-write and read-only workloads.
+The operator transparently manages access to the database through three Kubernetes services automatically provisioned and managed for read-write, read, and read-only workloads.
 Using the convention over configuration approach, the operator creates a database called `app`, by default owned by a regular Postgres user with the same name.
 Both the database name and the user name can be specified if